EaseUS Partition Master

 Content

-Method 1: Format Hard Drive from USB with Bootable format Tool
+Method 1: Format the Hard Drive from Boota able USB

 EaseUS Partition Master is my personal favorite of the bunch.
-It won't hot image your drives or align them, but since it's coupled with a partition manager, it allows you do perform a lot of tasks at once, instead of just cloning drives. - lifehacker.com
+It won't hot-image your drives or align them, but since it's coupled with a partition manager, it allows you to perform a lot of tasks at once, instead of just cloning drives. - lifehacker.com

 Free Download